 - If the dough has been rising in the refrigerator, let the sheets of apple fritters sit out on the counter for about 1 hour to allow the dough to come to room temperature.

 - Pour enough vegetable oil into a large, deep saucepan to come up the sides 3 or 4 inches.
-Heat the oil to 350 - 370 degrees.
+Heat the oil to 350 - 360 degrees F (176-182 degrees C).
 Cover a baking sheet or serving platter with a few sheets of paper towels and set it near the stovetop.

 - Cut the parchment around two of the fritters so that it extends around the fritter by a couple of inches.
 Using a spatula, lower the fritters into the hot oil one at a time, parchment and all.
 Using metal tongs, gently lift the edge of the parchment paper, flipping the fritter over in the hot oil, and lifting the paper away.

 - Cooke the fritters for about 3-4 minutes on each side, until they are a deep golden brown.
-Do your best to keep the oil temperature between 350 and 360 degrees.
+Do your best to keep the oil temperature between 350 and 360 degrees F (176-182 degrees C).
 Using a slotted spoon or spatula, transfer the fritters to the paper towel lined platter.